Overview

 Framing the right fix

-I led planning to identify feasible gaps to solve within platform and capacity constraints.
-I prioritised visibility, workflow fit, and reduced follow-up effort.
-Key decisions were captured in a Design Goals document shared across product, engineering, and leadership.
+I partnered with our PM and researcher to identify high-impact opportunities that aligned with platform and capacity constraints.
+We prioritised visibility, workflow fit, and reduced follow-up effort.
+I documented our direction in a Design Goals doc to align product, engineering, and leadership.

 Designing for clarity